 This document provides questions and prompts for the Bidder to address their planned approach to the Scope of Work.
 References to “you,” “the bidder,” “bidders,” etc. all refer to the organization that is submitting a proposal in response to this RFP.

 Exhibits or attachments should be clearly labeled for ease of reference and provided as separate documents.
-Your Bid Proposal, including your response to this form, should be limited to 200 pages (note financial information, resumes, and RFP Forms will not count toward this page limit).
+Your Bid Proposal, including your response to this form, should be limited to 200 pages.
+Bid Proposal Security (Section 3.2.1), Note Information to Include Behind Tab 3: RFP Forms (Section 3.2.3), Information Bidders Must Submit That is Specific to This RFP (Section 3.2.4.1), Information to Include Behind Tab 5: Bidder’s Background (Section 3.2.5), and draft implementation plans (in response to Section 2.14 Participation in Readiness Reviews of this document) will not count towards this page limit.
 Please see RFP Section 3.1 Bid Proposal Formatting for more information.

 Throughout your response, please demonstrate why you are well suited for Iowa Medicaid services, members, and providers, as well as your ability to start-up services quickly.